-Deer fencing is a type of fence engineered to exclude or contain deer and or elk.
+Deer fencing is a type of fence, sometimes called deer netting or deer fence, which is engineered to exclude or contain deer and or elk and can be poly or metal.
 Typical applications include:

-- Preventing deer browsing (surrounding bushes for example)
+- Preventing deer browsing (surrounding bushes for example like arborvitae)

 - Surrounding a small area like a garden where deer can travel all the way around